 Supplementary Application Form

-Applicants are required to submit a completed Bachelor of Sports Media Supplementary Application Form at the interview if this has not been emailed prior to the interview.
+Applicants are required to submit a completed Bachelor of Sports Media Business Supplementary Form at the interview if this has not been emailed prior to the interview.
 The Supplementary Application Form details the applicant's education history in addition to their higher education and career aspirations.

 The supplementary form is complementary to the interview, and the ATAR score where applicable, in terms of assessing the applicant's suitability for the course.